stolen/lumi-remote-acn003-rev/README.md

   * `make_ota.py -v 13 lumi.remote.acn003-0003.bin`
   * `node scripts/add.js ../115f-2b0b-00000007-lumi.remote.acn003-0003.zigbee`
   * It upgrades!

+This did not work well with version 7 -- the upgrade process started all over again after going to 100%.
+I noticed byte at `0x08` in this version was `00` while other firmwares had `4b`.
+Maybe it is a marker for active/backup image in split flash layout.
+I cleared a marker `5d 02` added by `tools/tl_check_fw.py`, changed that byte to `4b`, deleted the checksum in the end, called `tools/tl_check_fw.py` on the resulting file.
+CRC did not change.
+That means
+  * CRC initially was calculated with `4b` at position `08`
+  * firmware upgrade restarts when it sees CRC mismatch
+  * broken CRC in file leads to OTA loop

 So, if I change the version in an image header to 13, the firmware "upgrades" even from version 9 to version 3.
 It was surprising for me that version 3 I got from Xiaomi cloud is not accepted by the hub, but works well with z2m.